-Some owners report their parrots mimicking words from six months of age, while others don’t start talking until they’re a few years old.
-Some never speak at all.
+Some owners report their birds mimicking words from 6 months of age, while others don’t start talking until they’re several years old.
+Some senegals never say human words.

-Several factors affect your Senegal parrot’s speaking age, such as:
+These factors affect a Senegal parrot’s speaking age:

-- The age of your bird – younger parrots are easier to train
+- The age of the bird (younger parrots are easier to train).

-- How bonded your your parrot is with you
+- How bonded the parrot is to you.

 Do Senegal Parrots Understand Us?

-Even though some Senegal parrots can mimic words with a reasonable degree of accuracy, they don’t understand what they’re saying as they lack the brain capacity or intelligence to do so.
-That being said, they may gain a contextual awareness based on their owners’ interactions with them.
+Even though some Senegal parrots can mimic words accurately, they don’t understand what they’re saying.
+They may gain contextual awareness based on their owners’ interactions.

-For example, if owners consistently say “Hello” to their parrot as they walk into the room they’re kept in, Senegals start to recognize the context of the interaction and repeat it back to their owners.
+For example, if owners consistently say “Hello” to their parrot when they walk into the room, Senegals recognize the context of the interaction and repeat the words to their owners.

 The confusion comes when humans respond to appliances when they beep.
-Once parrots learn that these sounds get their owners’ attention, they mimic them.
-Because beeps and other electrical sounds are easier to copy than words, some parrots don’t try to expand their vocabularies.
+Parrots mimic things once parrots realize these sounds get their owners’ attention.

 Can Senegal Parrots Understand English?

-Senegal parrots don’t have the cognitive abilities to distinguish between human languages, meaning they don’t understand English.
-They only mimic the language of their owners because that’s what they hear, not what they know.
+Senegal parrots lack the cognitive ability to distinguish between human languages, meaning they don’t understand English.
+They only mimic the language of their owners because that’s what they hear.

-It may seem that your parrot can understand what you’re saying, but our brains fill in the blanks when our birds say nonsensical sounds, making it seem as if they’re having a conversation with us.
+A parrot may seem to understand what you’re saying, but our brains fill in the blanks when birds make nonsensical sounds, making it seem like they’re conversing with us.

-Teaching a Senegal parrot to talk isn’t easy – it takes time, patience, and consistency.
+Teaching a Senegal parrot to talk takes time, patience, and consistency.

-Your parrot will be more receptive to training if you’ve built a bond and created trust with it first.
+A parrot will be more receptive to training if you’ve built a bond and developed trust.

-While it’s best to start young, spend some time interacting with your bird first.
-You’ll find that once your parrot loves you, it’ll want to please you by mimicking words all the time.
+While it’s best to start young, spend time interacting with the parrot first.
+You’ll find that once the parrot grows fond of you, it’ll want to please you by mimicking words.

-Start simple, and in time, your Senegal parrot may move on to longer, more complicated words and phrases.
+Eventually, the parrot may move on to longer, more complicated words.

-The trick to getting your Senegal parrot to mimic words and phrases is to repeat them.
+The trick to getting a Senegal parrot to mimic words is to repeat them.
 In the same way that human babies learn words by copying them, parrots do too.

-Start with one word at a time and use it around your bird as much as possible.
-Once it starts to mimic you, move on to the next one and keep repeating this process until your bird’s built up a decent vocabulary of words.
+Start with one word at a time and use it around the bird regularly.
+Once the parrot mimics you, move on to the next one and repeat this process until it has developed a vocabulary.

-You can encourage your Senegal parrot to learn words faster by associating words with:
+You can encourage a Senegal parrot to learn words faster by associating them with the following:

-To do this, make the action, expression, or sound and raise an object to your parrot’s eye level so that it can see what you’re holding.
-Repeat the word over and over, following the same steps.
+To do this, make the action, expression, or sound and raise an object to the parrot’s eye level so that it can see what you’re holding.
+Repeat the word, following the same steps.

-Senegal parrots are motivated by rewards, specifically food.
-Whenever your parrot successfully mimics words, reward it with a treat to encourage it to keep learning.
+Senegals are motivated by rewards, like food and attention.
+Whenever the parrot successfully mimics words, reward it with a treat or petting to encourage it to keep learning.